itsmeadi/tempcontrol/README.md

 **Overview**

-TempControl is a mqtt based app to control room temperature by changing the temperature of radiator,
+TempControl is a mqtt based app to control room temperature by changing the temperature of radiator

 **Input topics:**